Golf Tutorials

 Many amateur golfers struggle with this, tending to set up with their hands directly in line with or even behind the ball.
 This often leads to a "scooping" motion, where you try to lift the ball into the air, resulting in thin or fat shots.

 Offset provides a powerful visual cue to get this right.
-Because the face is already set back from the hosel, it naturally encourages you to position your hands forward to line the shaft up with the ball.
+Because the face is already set back from the hosel, it naturally encourages you to position your hands forward to align the shaft with the ball.
 When you set up with an offset club, your hands automatically fall into that fundamentally sound, "hands-ahead" position.
-It trains you, visually and feel wise to setup properly everyday, which is half battles, so you want winning your play golf round successfully playing out on ground.
+This helps you build a more consistent and powerful impact position without having to think about it.
+It just looks right to have your hands forward when using an offset club.

 3. It Encourages a Higher, Softer-Landing Ball Flight